Detecting and Quantifying Isolated Singularities over Discrete Valuation Rings: Determinacy over Complete Local Rings

-\begin{remark} \textup{As in Section 3.1 of~\cite{boubakri2009hypersurface}, we can show an analogous results to those of Theorem~\ref{thm_App} and of Corollary~\ref{cor:sqrtI} for "right equivalence with respect to $I$".
+\begin{remark} \begin{enumerate} \item \textup{The assumption $\textup{Sing}(V(f)) = V(J(f) + \langle f \rangle)$ in Theorem~\ref{thm:det_field_case} is true for every $f \in R[[\underline{x}]]$ when $R$ is equi-characteristic (i.e. contains a field) and this follows from the classical Jacobian criterion (see, for example, Theorem 6.28 in~\cite{gortz2010algebraic}).
+In particular, in the equicharacteristic case, we can view Theorem~\ref{thm:det_field_case} as a generalization of Theorem 2.8 in~\cite{boubakri2012invariants} to hypersurfaces with arbitrary singularities (noting that their proof relies on a careful analysis of the action of the automorphism group).
+Yet, as we see in Theorem~\ref{thm:J_smooth} and in Proposition~\ref{prop:ramified_J}, we might have that $\textup{Sing}(V(f)) \subsetneq V(J(f) + \langle f \rangle)$ if $R$ is mixed characteristic. } \item \textup{As in Section 3.1 of~\cite{boubakri2009hypersurface}, we can show an analogous results to those of Theorem~\ref{thm_App} and of Corollary~\ref{cor:sqrtI} for "right equivalence with respect to $I$".
 That is, we can say that $f \in R[[\underline{x}]]$ is $k-$right determined with respect to $I$ if for every $g \in R[[\underline{x}]]$ with $f-g \in I^{k+1}$ there exists some $\varphi \in \mathcal{D}_I$ such that $\varphi(f)=g$, and we say that $f$ is finite right determined if $f$ is $k-$right determined for some $k$.
-Therefore, a similar proof to that of Theorem~\ref{thm_App} tells us that if $I^{k+1} \subset I \cdot J(f)$ then $f$ is $(2k-\ord_I(f)+2)-$right determined with respect to $I$, and a similar proof to that of Corollary~\ref{cor:sqrtI} would tell us that if $I \subset \sqrt{J(f)}$ then $f$ is finite right determined. } \end{remark}
+Therefore, a similar proof to that of Theorem~\ref{thm_App} tells us that if $I^{k+1} \subset I \cdot J(f)$ then $f$ is $(2k-\ord_I(f)+2)-$right determined with respect to $I$, and a similar proof to that of Corollary~\ref{cor:sqrtI} would tell us that if $I \subset \sqrt{J(f)}$ then $f$ is finite right determined. } \end{enumerate} \end{remark}

 Inspired by Corollary~\ref{cor:sqrtI}, we define an invariant that quantifies the determinacy of an element $f \in R[[\underline{x}]]$ with respect to an ideal $I$.

 \begin{definition} Let $I \subset R[[\underline{x}]]$ and let $f \in I^2 \subset R[[\underline{x}]]$.
 The \textbf{Jacobian number of $f$ with respect to $I$} is defined to be